VictoriaQ/ventura-blog/content/blog/madrid-pool/index.md

 ## 6. Conclusions

 In this project we have leveraged the Foursquare API, using it to explore neighbourhoods and analyse them based on the type of businesses that are more and less frequent in the area.
-With that inforation, we have created K-mean clusters that split the city in four clearly different areas, that make total sense in terms of rental prices, distance from the city center, and type of building and business expected around.
+With that information, we have created K-mean clusters that split the city in four clearly different areas, that make total sense in terms of rental prices, distance from the city center, and type of building and business expected around.

 Two of the clusters could have been chosen depending of our exact requirements, and the model was precise enough to let us make an informed decision according to our needs.
 Inside each cluster was also easy to spot the best possible choices, letting us find exactly what we were looking for, and allowing us to adapt our decision to a slightly different scenario if the shareholders' requirements changed or we wanted to adapt to different needs.